 5 – Eat More Whole Foods.
 Eating whole foods means moving away from prepackaged, artificial foods that are loaded with sugars, high-fructose corn syrup, sodium and other preservatives, dyes and artificial flavorings as well as high fat and calorie content.
 The secret to losing weight and keeping it off is to shift your diet to foods that you buy along the perimeter of the grocery store.
 Buy the bulk of your foods from the produce section.

 6 – Exercise Every Day.
 It doesn’t take much exercise to lose weight and maintain a lean body.
 Thirty minutes each day with a mix of light cardio and free weights can go a long way, especially if you add a brisk, 30 minute walk in the evenings or during your lunch break.
 While green smoothies and a healthy diet can help shed the pounds, exercise helps tone the body and boost your metabolism.
-I run and do Turbulence Training.
+I run and do a variety of fitness programs (My favorite are the ones by BeachBody.)

 7 – Stop With The Fad Diets, Potions and Pills.
 There are some crazy fad diets out there and they all simply do not work.
 What does work is a sensible approach to your diet and lifestyle.
 Instead of depriving yourself of foods you love, use moderation.
 Adding green smoothies is a good start.
 Replace breakfast or lunch with a green smoothie and have a salad with dinner.